reduxjs/reselect/README.md

 ### Sharing Selectors Across Multiple Components

-| This section requires React Redux v4.3.0 or higher.

-In the previous section we set up multiple `TodoList` components, but there is a problem--`getVisibleTodos` is no longer correctly memoized.
-The reason for this is that `createSelector` only memoizes the result for the previous set of arguments.
-Adding the `listId` prop to the arguments of `getVisibleTodos` means that whenever one of the `TodoList` components renders, all the other `TodoList` components will have their cache invalidated.
+In the previous section we saw a selector for multiple `VisibleTodoList` components, but there is a problem--`getVisibleTodos` is no longer correctly memoized.
+The reason for this is that `createSelector` only returns a cached result when the current set of arguments is the same as the previous set of arguments.
+If `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />` are rendered alternately, the shared selector will alternate between being called with `{listId: 1}` and `{listId: 2}`as props.
+This causes the arguments to be different for each call, so the selector always recomputes instead of returning the memoized value.

-In order to share the selector across multiple `TodoList` components **and** retain memoization, we require a new selector for each individual instance of the component.
-We can achieve this by using a factory function:
+In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs to have its own individual copy of the selector.
+The first step is to change `getVisibleTodos` from being a selector into a function that *creates* a selector:

-If the `mapStateToProps` argument to `connect` returns a function, React Redux will assume that function is to be used to create a individual version of `mapStateToProps` for each component instance.
-We'll refer to functions that return selector functions as "factory functions".
-Let's change `getVisibleTodos` into a factory function that creates a new selector:

 #### `selectors/todoSelectors.js`